Nabatieh: Demographics

 In 2014, Muslims made up 97.33% and Christians made up 2.21% of registered voters in Nabatieh.
 93.30% of the voters were Shiite Muslims.

 The population is not accurately known as by as no census has been taken in Lebanon since the 1930s; estimates range from 15,000 to 120,000.
 A 2006 population estimate by the now-closed German population site called World Gazetteer put the population at 100,541, which would make it the fifth largest city in Lebanon, according to the 2006 population estimates of Lebanese cities, but after an update in either 2007 or 2008 and calculations for the following years the 2013 population estimate turned out to be much lower at 36,593 and making the city the 11th largest in Lebanon behind Tyre, Bint Jbeil, Zahlé, Sidon, Baalbek, Jounieh, Tripoli and Beirut according to those 2013 estimates.
 It is the main city in the Jabal Amel area and the chief center for both the mohafazat, or governorate, and the kaza, or canton both also called Nabatieh.
 Nabatieh is an important town both economically and culturally.

 Religion

 The inhabitants of Nabatieh are predominantly Shi'a Muslims, with a significant minority of Greek Catholics (Melkites).
 The Nabatieh district has three representatives in the Lebanese government, all belonging to the Shi'a religion, in accordance with Lebanon's sectarian parliamentary system.

 Human resources

 Education

 Mission laïque française Lycée Franco-Libanais Habbouche-Nabatieh is located few km to the north of the city.
-The National Evangelical School (Known Previously as American School for Girls in Nabatieh) The Christian College Notre Dame des Soeurs Antonines is one of the oldest institutions in the city.
+The National Evangelical School (Known previously as American School for Girls in Nabatieh) was founded in 1925.
+The Christian College Notre Dame des Soeurs Antonines is one of the oldest institutions in the city.